wunderio/silta/README.md

 - Log in to CircleCI with your Github credentials, select "wunderio" and [enable your project](https://circleci.com/add-projects/gh/wunderio).
 - Watch your project build, the CircleCI output has a link to your

-## Deploying an existing WunderTools project
+## Deploying an existing Drupal project
 We provide a script to convert existing Drupal projects by adding the required Silta configuration.
+The script also includes code to handle projects based on the [WunderTools](https://github.com/wunderio/WunderTools/) template.
 To execute it, go to your project root, make sure you don't have any uncommitted work and run the following command:

 ```